visit-dav/visit/src/doc/python_scripting/functions.rst

     windows that are also in lock view mode.
 This allows windows containing similar plots to be compared easily.
-    The ToggleMaintainViewMode function forces the view, that was in effect when the mode was toggled to be used for all subsequent time states.
+    The ToggleMaintainViewMode function forces the view, that was in effect when the mode was toggled to be used for all subsequent time-states.
     The ToggleSpinMode function turns spin mode on and off.
 When the visualization window is in spin mode, it continues to spin along the axis of rotation when the view is changed interactively.